 - guide and support students towards meeting expectations

 - engage with parents and carers to encourage them to hold high expectations of their children.

 The reflection toolkit (page 2) can be used to reflect on how you currently develop and sustain a culture of high expectations, to identify what you are doing well and any areas for improvement.

 Video conversation with Trangie Central School

-In this video, Mark Scott, Secretary of the NSW Department of Education, speaks with Trangie Central School Principal, Anne Holden and her students about how their school has embedded a culture of high expectations.
+In this video, Mark Scott, former Secretary of the NSW Department of Education, speaks with Trangie Central School Principal, Anne Holden and her students about how their school has embedded a culture of high expectations.

 Her students give insights into how those high expectations motivate them and provide them with a positive learning environment.